smjablonska/Enterococcus_Repo/README.md

     * We utilize the Docker installation method in this GitHub!!

+    * This step may take a while, depending on how many genomes you are searching against.
+We recommend skipping to the testing portion of this GitHub if you would like to quickly test this pipeline!

 * After installation of the ARA pipeline, navigate to the ARA-main folder in your directory

     * Make an image using the following command: